f-santi/plot3logit/README.md

 involve either a single regressor, or a group of them (composite changes), and the package permits both cases to be handled in a user-friendly way.
-Theoretical and methodological details are illustrated and discussed in Santi, Dickson and Espa (2019).
+Theoretical and methodological details are illustrated and discussed in Santi, Dickson, and Espa (2019).

 The package can read the results of **both categorical and ordinal trinomial logit** regression fitted by various functions (see the next